-It is recommended to use a "Y-Brush" toothbrush for its effectiveness.
+It is recommended to use a "Y-Brush" toothbrush for children for its effectiveness.
 Indeed, it reduces brushing time (brushes all teeth simultaneously in only 10 seconds) and removes more plaque than an electric/manual toothbrush.

 Your child no longer needs to use an intrusive toothbrush for 2 long minutes...
 You won't have to go back to brushing again.